privacyidea/privacyidea/doc/tokens/tokentypes/certificate.rst

 "pending".

 Using the :ref:`eventhandler` a user can be notified if a certificate request is pending.
-E.g. privacyIDEA can automatically write an email to the user.
+E.g. privacyIDEA can automatically send an email to the user.

 Example event handler
 .....................

-To configure this, create a new event handler on the event `token_init` with the :ref:`usernotification`.
+To configure this, create a new post event handler on the event `token_init` with the :ref:`usernotification`.

 In the conditions set the `rollout_state=pending` and in the `actions` choose to send an email to the tokenowner.
+This way, after the token is enrolled and in the state *pending*, privacyIDEA will send the notification email.